YoeDistro/yoedistro.org/content/posts/2020-04-09_64-bit Kernels with 32-bit Userspace.md

 # Summary

-Yoe distro enjoys the sound multilib support provided by OpenEmbedded build system, the design choices as needed can be easiliy bolted in early software development, at the same time its easy to generate different combinations of multlibbed images and test them out along the way to test and try our suitability of a given combination, since it highly depends on usecase it is being deployed into.
+The Yoe distribution enjoys sound multilib support provided by the OpenEmbedded build system.
+Design choices can be made early in the software development process, and it is easy to generate different combinations of multi-libbed images and test the suitability of a given combination.
+Whatever your 32/64-bit needs are, Yoe gives you options to get there.